tlarnold10/rustPresentation/presentation/rust/slides.md

 # What next?
 - What would I have learned next?
-    - lifetimes are a big part of rust and get much more difficult to understand
+    - lifetimes and multi-threading are big parts of rust and complicate rust development a lot more
     - dig deeper into how the borrow checker works
 - Would I recommend Rust?
+Maybe?
     - not a ton of openings and many companies are trying to understand the actual use case for the language...
     - tons of promise, so worth picking up if you have not used a lower level language

 ---